justin3009/Project-Fonts/README.md

 # Project-Fonts
 Houses the "Schala Project" font and variations.
 The original was created by Vivify93.
-Alternate ones were created and edited by myself and Solren.
+Alternate ones were created and edited by others and myself.

 ## Vivify93:
 1. Schala Project Font (8x12)